Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công an Nhân dânBáo Công an Nhân dân21/06/2025

-DB40-A Glimpse of Tokyo… -0
+DB40 - A Glimpse of Tokyo… -0

-Mode Gakuen Cocoon Tower Building.
+Mode Gakuen Cocoon Tower.

-DB40-A Glimpse of Tokyo… -0
+DB40 - A Glimpse of Tokyo… -0

-A corner of Kabukicho district in Tokyo.
+A street corner in the Kabukicho district of Tokyo.

-Because it is difficult to love and difficult to marry, the matchmaking service (Konkatsu) has developed.
-This can be called searching for marriage or rescuing marriage.
-Those who participate in Konkatsu will be organized offline to connect.
-Before connecting, they will learn basic courses on how to communicate politely, introduce themselves attractively, learn how to dress and present themselves better, learn how to share expectations in a tactful way about “house and children”… as long as they can win each other over.
-Among Konkatsu participants, the marriage success rate is from 20 to 30%.
-Some local governments also organize public Konkatsu, helping local people become childhood sweethearts.
+Because it's difficult to find love and get married, matchmaking services (Konkatsu) have flourished.
+This could be called marriage search or marriage rescue.
+Participants in Konkatsu are arranged to meet offline.
+Before meeting, they receive basic training on polite communication, attractive self-introductions, how to dress and present themselves better, and how to subtly share their expectations about "a home and children"—all in the hope of winning each other over.
+Among Konkatsu participants, the marriage success rate is between 20 and 30%.
+Some local governments even organize public Konkatsu events, fostering relationships between local people who were childhood sweethearts.

 Source: https://cand.com.vn/Xa-hoi/mot-thoang-tokyo-i772133/